-- 1. Project selection: due on Wednesday, April 19; 10% of project score.
+- 1. Project selection: due on Wednesday, January 23; 10% of project score.
 Submit a write-up with your team members consisting of a one-line title of your project, a one-paragraph description, and the names of all team members.
 If you're doing a programming project, state the problem you want to solve and the requirements for a solution. - 2.
-Progress report: due on Friday, May 12; 20% of project score.
+Progress report: due on Friday, February 15; 20% of project score.
 Submit a one-page progress report, and a bibliography of references that you have used or plan to use. - 3.
-Completed project: due on Wednesday, June 7 no later than 8:00pm (this is the last day of class); 70% of your project score.
+Completed project: due on Friday, March 22 no later than 3:00pm Pacific time (this is the date of the final exam, which ends at 3:00pm); 70% of your project score.
 Turn in your final project.

 Submit these to the class site in Canvas as described in All About Homework.
-If a team has multiple members, only one need submit the material, and the others should simply submit a note saying who submitted the material.
+If a team has multiple members, only one need submit the material, and the others a note saying who submitted the material.